microtron-workstation/microtron/README.md

 #### Launching, maintaining and destroying instances of process-level modules

-When a project file is loaded, the system launches all the process-level modules defined in the project, configures them to be in the correct state and builds a process graph.
-It's possible for a portion of the graph to be dead if something went wrong, such as a missing process or one that threw an error code.
+When a project file is loaded, the system attempts launching all of the process-level modules defined in the project, configures them to be in the correct state and builds a process graph.
+There's a possiblity of a portion of the graph being dead if the launch of a command has failed or a module has terminated with an error code.

 As soon as we're warmed up, things become smoother again.
 "Maintaining" of a bunch of process-level modules more or less just means using them, and because Rust helps a lot with memory safety, we don't really need to worry about them crashing.